FREAC/PyUTM/README.md

 The third and fourth sets of characters in a UTM grid reference describe its distance in meters from the lower left corner of the 100 km square.
 The third set of characters describes the location's distance east of the lower left corner (its *easting*), while the fourth set of characters describes the location's distance north of the lower left corner (its *northing*).
-- Both sets can be between one and five characters long and are comprised entirely of digits; they must have the same number of characters, which are not separated by a space: **96496691**.
+- Both sets can be between zero and five characters long and are comprised entirely of digits; they must have the same number of characters, which are not separated by a space (*e.g.* **96496691**).
   - 96496691 represents a location of 9649 easting and 6691 northing
-- The number of digits used in each set determines the number of meters that those digits represent: as the number of digits increases from one to five, so does the precision with which a location can be established within the 100 km square.
+- The number of digits used in each set determines the number of meters that those digits represent: as the number of digits increases from zero to five, so does the precision with which a location can be established within the 100 km square.

 Number of Digits | Number of Meters | Size of Location :---: | :---: | :---:
+Zero | 100 000 | Regional Area
 One | 10 000 | Local Area
 Two | 1 000 | Neighborhood
 Three | 100 | Football Field